For all applications the General Guidelines for Film Submission and Participation apply.

 - have not been released in Europe other than in their country of origin.

-- have neither been broadcast nor presented on the internet/VOD other than in their country of origin (except German films).
+- have neither been presented on television nor on the internet/VOD other than in their country of origin (except German films).

 - are available in the formats DCP or QuickTime ProRes.
 35mm or other formats only upon request.

 - are intended for theatrical release.

 In case of international co-productions the main country of production will be considered as the country of origin.

 - World premieres are preferred (general information on premiere status).